ESCOMP/CTSM/doc/source/tech_note/Glacier/CLM50_Tech_Note_Glacier.rst

    ice-sheet retreat on paleoclimate time scales.
 Without this feedback the atmosphere warms much less, and the retreat is delayed.

 #.
-The improved SMB is available in CLM for all glaciated grid cells
+The improved SMB is potentially available in CLM for all glaciated
-   (e.g., in the Alps, Rockies, Andes, and Himalayas), not just those which are part of ice sheets.
+   grid cells (e.g., in the Alps, Rockies, Andes, and Himalayas), not just those which are part of ice sheets.

 In typical runs, CISM is not evolving; CLM computes the SMB and sends it to CISM, but CISM's ice sheet geometry remains fixed over the course of